chousemath/accident_scenarios/README.md

 * Multiple vehicle collisions — Multiple vehicle collisions are sometimes referred to as "pile-ups" and often occur on busy roads such as highways and freeways.
 They can involve many vehicles and be the most dangerous.
 Vehicles can be impacted multiple times and it may be difficult to escape.
 It is also difficult to determine fault in these cases.

 * Hit-and-run accidents — An accident where one driver leaves the scene is known as a hit-and-run accident.
 It can be very difficult to determine the identity of the driver or vehicle.

-* T-Bone or Cross-Traffic Accidents - Collisions at an intersection where traffic crosses are most often called T-bone accidents.
-These are usually caused by a driver running a red light or stop sign or taking a left turn without yielding to oncoming traffic.
-Since most T-bone crashes are caused by the negligence of a driver, the best way to avoid these crashes is to follow traffic laws.
-Unfortunately, not everyone is responsible about this.
-In order to prevent being a victim of another person’s poor driving, take extra caution when driving through intersections and watch out for any signs that the other driver is distracted and not paying attention.

 * Clipping Other Cars When Merging - Merging cars (and cars around the merging vehicle) are at risk of being sideswiped.
 These types of car crashes generally caused by a failure of the merging driver to check all blind spots.
 In order to void these crashes, always look around you and check blind spots before changing lanes.
 Also, don’t speed, especially in areas where other drivers commonly will be merging.
 You may make it more difficult for them to properly see you when checking in blind spots.